 - The number of repetitions needed to learn a new (unknown) command.
-The less number of repetitions, the more intelligent the dog breed is.
+The fewer number of repetitions necessary, the more intelligent the dog breed is.

 - The success rate that a dog will obey a known command on the first attempt.
 A higher success rate means the dog breed is more obedient and intelligent.

 Stanley Coren had a huge number of responses.
-However, for his final intelligence rankings, he only included the dog breeds that had at least 100 assessments.
+However, for his final list of the smartest dog breeds, he only included the dog breeds that had at least 100 assessments.

 How the Greyhound Performed

 Greyhounds didn’t perform too well, but they didn’t perform too bad.
-They did, well, average.
-But being average doesn’t sound as bad as it is.
-In fact, it’s the biggest intelligence category with over 40 dog breeds!
+They were…average.
+But being average isn’t as bad as it sounds.
+In fact, it’s the largest dog intelligence category with over 40 dog breeds!

 This meant that Greyhounds were able to understand and learn a new command with 25 to 40 repetitions.
-You may be able to teach a Greyhound a new trick in under an hour!
+In under an hour, you may be able to teach a Greyhound a new trick!

 In addition, Greyhounds were able to obey a known command on the first attempt with a 50% (or better) success rate.
 Not bad at all for the “average” Greyhounds.